A story of an engineer working in PR for a year and not knowing what to do

 Show up in various places

-think I should work even harder.
+think I should be even more proactive.

 summary